hashicorp/vault/website/source/docs/secrets/transit/index.html.md

   <dt>Description</dt>
   <dd>
     Allows tuning configuration values for a given key.
 (These values are returned during a read operation on the named key.)
-This is a root-protected endpoint.
   </dd>

   <dt>Method</dt>